chihacknight/chihacknight.org/_posts/blog/2015-10-09-the-labor-required-to-keep-civic-apps-alive.md

 This civic app, created by me, Forest Gregg and Juan-Pablo Velez in March 2012 continues to be one of our most popular projects, netting between 2,000 and 4,000 unique visits a month.

-CPS parents really need to know this information, and CPS Tiers is the easiest way to find it.
+CPS parents really need to know this information, and CPS Tiers continues to be the easiest way to find it.

 Ok, on to how I update it.